taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"This is *beautiful*!
 Where did it come from?"**

 Serena: **"Majhee had also continued her thread worm research after the Burning.
-Once Confinement ended, she and High Priestess Iúna began work on a new kind of SynTh material, one that combined Iúna's weaving skills and Majhee's experience with the much harsher conditions in the Red Zone."**
+Once Confinement ended, she and High Priestess Iúna began work on a new kind of SynTh material...one that combined Iúna's weaving skills and Majhee's experience against the much harsher conditions in the Red Zone."**

-Eireena: **"It's called *'cuttlefish cloth'*, woven with flexible SynTh, designed to be 'voltage-treated' by a mechapet.
+Eireena: **"It's called *'cuttlefish cloth'*, woven with flexible SynTh, designed to be voltage-treated by a mechapet.
 It will take some time for Iri to learn how to do it smoothly and reliably, but eventually, you'll be able to filter or blend into just about anything, as quick as you can think it!"**

 Serena's eyes twinkle.

-Serena: **"And you can wear it for days on end...it's powered by your waste products."**
+Serena: **"And you can wear it for days on end...it's powered by your waste products, gas, liquid, and solid."**

 Asoka: **"Wait, what??"**